alidcast/rogue.js/packages/rogue-app/README.md

 npm install @roguejs/app
 ```

-In your `server.js` initialize your Rogue app:
+In your `server.js` initialize your Rogue app by passing it your root App component and script to your client bundle:

 ```js
 import Rogue from '@roguejs/app/server'